iherman/PubManifest/README.md

 - The [[generate_internal_representation]] function, implementing the processing algorithm itself and resulting in a class implementing the [[PublicationManifest]] interface;
 - The [[process_manifest]] function, a wrapper of around the combination of the two previous functions to provide a single entry point.

+There is also a rudimentary CLI implemented in the separate [runner](modules/_tests_runner_) module.
+That is for testing only.

 ## Implementation specificities

 The implementation is in Typescript and on top of `node.js`.